ARResearcher/RateAR/README.md

 # Acknowledgments

-The contributors of the dataset are [Lin Duan](https://scholar.google.com/citations?user=3KGmyogAAAAJ&hl=en), Sarah Eom, Yanming Xiu, and [Maria Gorlatova](https://maria.gorlatova.com/bio/).
+The contributors of the dataset are [Lin Duan](https://scholar.google.com/citations?user=3KGmyogAAAAJ&hl=en), Eli Rotondo, Sarah Eom, Yanming Xiu, and [Maria Gorlatova](https://maria.gorlatova.com/bio/).
 For questions on this repository or the related paper, please contact Lin Duan at ld213 [AT] duke [DOT] edu.